Caso Avícola Villalobos

 Court's Analysis

 The court examined the transaction agreement submitted by BDT Investments Inc. and determined that clause three of the instrument establishes BDT's own and certain interest in the outcome of the proceeding.
-Applying Articles 56 and related provisions of the Code of Civil and Commercial Procedure governing third-party intervention, the court found the requirements for admission as tercero coadyuvante satisfied.
+Applying the provisions of the Code of Civil and Commercial Procedure governing third-party intervention, the court found the requirements for admission as tercero coadyuvante satisfied.
 The court also recognized the representative's legal capacity, noted the professional assistance retained, and recorded the electronic mailbox designated for receiving notifications.

 Ruling